KappaThetaTau/kappathetatau.github.io/_posts/2018-04-02-theta-claw-an-arduino-powered-robot-arm.md

 ## Future Plans

 Next up we plan to integrate computer vision with Theta Claw.
-Using a simple home video webcam and <a href ="https://docs.opencv.org/3.4.0/d5/dae/tutorial_aruco_detection.html">Aruco markers</a> to locate objects, we plan to use <a href = "https://pjreddie.com/darknet/yolo/">YOLO</a> (a pretrained object recognition algorithm for images) to recognize our objects and autonomously pick up a specific object.
+Using a simple home video webcam and <a href ="https://docs.opencv.org/3.4.0/d5/dae/tutorial_aruco_detection.html">Aruco markers</a> to locate objects, we plan to use <a href = "https://pjreddie.com/darknet/yolo/">YOLO</a>, a pretrained object recognition algorithm for images, to recognize our objects and autonomously pick up a specific object.
 Check back soon for updates!

 ## Projects Committee Team